Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/AzureRM.Storage.md

 Removes ImmutabilityPolicy of a Storage blob containers

 ### [Remove-AzureRmStorageContainerLegalHold](Remove-AzureRmStorageContainerLegalHold.md)
-Removes tags for legal hold of  a Storage blob container
+Removes legal hold tags from a Storage blob container

 ### [Set-AzureRmCurrentStorageAccount](Set-AzureRmCurrentStorageAccount.md)
 Modifies the current Storage account of the specified subscription.